 Whether you are seeking information on how to make an appointment with an academic advisor, or how often you should meet with an advisor, select the questions below to find your answers .

-In response to student request to meet with the advisor of their choice and have a 24 hour turn around, we utilize a team model made up of four professional Academic Advisors.
+In response to student requests to meet with the advisor of their choice and have a one business day turn around on emails, we utilize a team model made up of four professional Academic Advisors.
 With this model, you have the flexibility to meet with any advisor who is available or, if you choose, you can schedule an appointment with a specific advisor.

 Academic advisors help students to plan a course of study that is appropriate to their academic background and intellectual ability, and is consistent with your education and career goals.
 Academic advisors provide clarification on degree requirements, process transfer and AP credits, provide information on academic resources and certify the completion of graduation requirements.